 Once you’ve finished optimizing your SEO meta data, on Google, your listing will look something like this:

-If you’re happy with the way it looks, click “save” and you’re meta data will be instantly updated on your website.
+If you’re happy with the way it looks, click “save” and your meta data will be instantly updated on your website.

 Please note: it may take Google a few days to a few weeks to update the meta data on their end.

-How many pages on your website should you optimize the SEO meta data for?
+How many pages on your website should you optimize the SEO meta tags for?

-Every page on your website should have optimized meta data.
+Every page on your website should have unique SEO optimized meta tags, including a unique SEO title tag and description tag.

 Here are a few more tips for optimizing your website’s meta data: